-Day 1 Delhi You are met at the airport and transferred to your hotel.
-The day includes sightseeing of New Delhi, the new garden city designed in 1911 by Sir Edward Lutyens.
-We visit the Birla Mandir (Lakshminarayan Temple), the President’s House, Humayun's Tomb (the forerunner of the Taj Mahal), and the India Gate.
+Day 1 Delhi You are met at the airport in Delhi and transferred to your hotel.
+The day includes a sightseeing tour of Sir Edward Lutyens’ New Delhi, the garden city built in 1911 by the British.
+We also visit the Birla Mandir (Lakshminarayan Temple), the President House, Humayun's Tomb (the forerunner of the Taj Mahal), and the India Gate.

-Day 9 Delhi Our tour ends today with breakfast and transfer to the airport for international departure.
+Day 15 Delhi Our tour finishes with breakfast and transfer to airport for international departure.

 Items not included in the price: